delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 Lets assume current Mark Price is 9840.
 In this situation, incremental liquidation will apply.
 Because of adverse price movement, the remaining position margin is sufficient to support a position of only 62611 contracts.
 The system will thus attempt to liquidate a long position of 137389.
 This is the Partial Position in Liquidation or PPL.
 The maintenance margin required for a position of PPL's size is 1.16%.
 Therefore, the liquidation price of PPL is set to 9728, i.e. 1% away from the current Mark Price of 9840.
 This means a sell limit IOC order with price of 9728 is sent to the order book to close PPL.

-Lets further assume that the order book currently does not have sufficient depth to fill this limit IOC order and 50000 contracts remain unfilled.
+Let's further assume that the order book currently does not have sufficient depth to fill this limit IOC order and 50000 contracts remain unfilled.
 In this case, the Liquidation Engine would take over the unfiled part and would acquire a long position of 50000 contracts at 9728.
 Recall that the Mark Price is still at 9840.
 Now, the Liquidation Engine will place a sell limit order at 9728 to close this recently acquired position.

 With his position partially liquidated, the trader is now left with a long position of 62611 contracts.
 Because the position size is smaller, so is the margin requirement for it.
 The new liquidation price and bankruptcy price for the remaining position are 9648 and 9593 respectively.